Snowsport touring and managed ski resorts - a code for backcountry skiers and boarders

 A code of conduct to minimise impact:

-• Follow any route markers for passage through the resort
+• Follow any route markers for passage through the resort.

-• Pay attention to warning signs and stay out of roped areas
+• Pay attention to warning signs and stay out of roped areas.

-• Avoid travelling across or up pistes on foot or ski
+• Avoid travelling across or up pistes on foot or ski.

-• Be aware of downhill skiers/boarders who have right of way
+• Be aware of downhill skiers/boarders who have right of way.

-• Stay clear of grooming machines – they operate 24 hrs and can have very long cables attached
+• Stay clear of grooming machines – they operate 24 hrs and can have very long cables attached.

-• Keep dogs by your side and under control at all times
+• Keep dogs by your side and under control at all times and at your side in managed ski areas.
+Do not allow your dog to approach other people uninvited.

-If you are unsure where to go check with a member of staff for information on where to ski safely.]
+If you are unsure where to go check with a member of staff for information on where to ski safely.

 Keep reading for the full Snowsports Touring Code - please follow it and explore responsibly